pogata0210/Intermediate_Android_Development_Project_Week_Kickoff_Part2/README.md

 Thoroughly test and debug your application well before it's time to present it.
 Stick to your schedule and make sure that testing and refinement is part of that schedule.

 Remember: Simpler and working is better than fancy and unfinished.

+**This app will be better than the competitive because they will be no add and unlimited access to music through the app and the web.